Adding interactivity to your Flutter app

 content exceeds the render box.
 Most developers

-boolean which determines the box’s current color. - Defines the
+- Defines the _activeboolean which determines the box’s current color.

 import 'package:flutter/material.dart';